-Starting September 2014, it may be possible for a number of students to transfer into the BIE program as second-year students, if space is available in the program.
+Yes, There are usually 10 to 15 spots available each year for transfer into Year 2 of the BIE program.
 Transfer into any other year of the BIE program is not accepted.

-More information on transfer admission to the BIE program can be found at http://www.economics.ubc.ca/undergraduate/programs/bachelor-of-international-economics/entrance-requirements/ .
+More information on transfer admission to the BIE program can be found on our admissions page.

 Transfer credits will be automatically applied towards your degree requirements.
 Transfer credits cannot be applied towards the BIE Cohort Required Courses such as ECON101 and ECON102.
 COMM credits are not accepted as electives towards the BIE degree.

 MATH100/101/104/184/105 transfer credits can be applied towards the MATH104/105 requirement.
 However, it is recommended that BIE students consider taking MATH104 and 105 at UBC as a solid foundation in MATH is crucial for studying Economics.